 Watch the inspiring stories of women who feel the project has given them a second chance.

 For more information contact firstname.lastname@example.org

-For more information about training contact email@example.com
+For more information about Bright Futures for young people, contact email@example.com

 I have learnt that I really want to do this for my future.
 I did not think I could do this, but now I know I can.
 I want to go back to college and make a proper future for myself.